Journal pre-proofs

 Abstract

-Characteristics of iron metabolism in patients with paroxysmal nocturnal hemoglobinuria
+Sociomedical profile and quality of life in patients with paroxysmal nocturnal hemoglobinuria with suboptimal response to pathogenetic therapy

 Abstract